blakeapm/python_fudan/day_4/01_installing_python.md

       ![](figures/python_1.png)
       2. Click "Customize installation."
 Check all boxes.
 Click Next.
       ![](figures/python_2.png)
-      3. Make sure all these boxes are selected:
+      3. Make sure all boxes except the last two in the image below are selected:
       ![](figures/python_3.png)
           - "Install Python 3.12 for all users"
           - "Associate files with Python (requires the 'py' launcher)"